European Journal of Social Psychology

 Shea, J. D. (1992).
 Religion and sexual adjustment.
 In J. F. Schumaker (Ed.), Religion and mental health (pp. 70-84).
 New York: Oxford University Press.

 All references must be complete and accurate.
-Where possible the DOI for the reference should be included at the end of the reference.
+Where possible the doi for the reference should be included at the end of the reference.
 Online citations should include date of access.
-If necessary, cite unpublished or personal work in the text but do not include it in the reference list.

 - Black and white and colour photos - 300 dpi